atatm/capstone/README.md

 Twitter: @alelignayana
 LinkedIn: @alelignayana

-🤝 Contributing
+# 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the issues page.  https://github.com/atatm/capstone.git

-Show your support
+# Show your support
 Give a ⭐️ if you like this project!

-Acknowledgments
+# Acknowledgments

-original design by : Cindy Chin
++ original design by : Cindy Chin

+-Hat tip to anyone whose code was used

+-Inspiration

+-etc

-License
+# License
 This project is MIT licensed.

 NOTE: we recommend using the MIT license - you can set it up quickly by using templates available on GitHub.
 You can also use any other license if you wish.